 • RDA values: Are not requirements, but are recommended daily intakes of certain essential nutrients.

-• Laboratory test interaction: Biotin in blood or other samples taken from patients who are ingesting high levels of biotin from dietary supplements (including multivitamins; prenatal multivitamins; biotin supplements; and dietary supplements for hair, skin, and nail growth) can cause clinically significant incorrect lab test results.
-Some testing methods use biotin technology (eg, Troponin, hormone tests), using biotin to bind to specific proteins that are measured to detect health conditions.
+• Laboratory test interaction: Biotin in blood or other samples taken from patients who are ingesting high levels of biotin from dietary supplements (including multivitamins, prenatal multivitamins, biotin supplements, and dietary supplements for hair, skin, and nail growth) can cause clinically significant incorrect lab test results.
+Some testing methods use biotin technology (eg, troponin, thyroid function tests, other hormone tests), which use biotin to bind to specific proteins that are measured to detect health conditions.
 An increase in the number of reported adverse events, including one death, related to biotin interference with lab tests has been reported.
-If a lab test result does not correspond with a patient's clinical symptoms, biotin interference should be considered as a possible source of error (FDA Medwatch Alert 2017).
+If a lab test result does not correspond with a patient's clinical symptoms, biotin interference should be considered as a possible source of error (Bowen 2019; FDA Safety Communication 2019).

 Water soluble vitamins cross the placenta (IOM 1998).

 • It is used to support healthy hair, skin, and nails.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 • Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.